danikuenne/tech_basics2_exam_project/README.md

 - As soon as all filters are chosen, the platform will show you possible groups that fit those criteria.
 - The user is then able to click on the idividual groups and get a more detailed information about them.
 Aditionally the user is able to send them a message.

+- If no possible groups are found, the user will be greeted by a chatbot and is able to ask any other questions they might have.

 # Instructions to run gui
 1. For this platform to work, the files `app.py`, `helpers.py` as well as all `images` (the whole repository) need to be downloaded or cloned into the location of your choice.